 One reason behind these unhealthy inclusions is that fresh, natural ingredients often have shorter shelf-lives, making them less viable to use in ready-made recipes.
 In addition, many foods formulated with fresh ingredients do not go through the freeze-thaw process well, which can drastically change the texture and mouthfeel of the product.

 How to Use Functional Whey Protein to Create Healthy, Convenient Ready-Made Foods

 Food manufacturers can overcome these challenges and create ready-made foods that are both convenient and healthy by using natural, functional whey protein ingredients to help reduce fat, clean up labels, and even enhance the taste and texture of their recipes.
-For example, Grande Bravo® functional whey protein can be used as a replacement for high-fat, high-calorie dairy products like cream, butter, and cheese, and provides consumers with the healthier, natural ingredients they’re looking for, without the short shelf life.
+For example, Grande Bravo® functional whey protein can be used as a replacement for high-fat, high-calorie dairy products like cream, butter and cheese, and it provides consumers with the healthier, natural ingredients they’re familiar with, without the short shelf life.

 Grande Bravo can match the flavor and texture of your recipes while giving your soups, sauces and fillings the ability to survive multiple freeze-thaw cycles, which helps to ensure that your food will taste just as great as your original formulation.
 These capabilities are ideal for soups, sauces, dips, dressings, and even frozen desserts, where the consumer may want to save the leftovers for later.

-Consumers are actively looking for more healthy ready-made food options, and using natural, functional whey proteins can help you meet those demands while also extending shelf-life, reducing high fat and artificial ingredients, and improving texture and mouthfeel.
-To learn more about the benefits of using functional whey protein ingredients in your recipes, be sure to download our free Grande Bravo® Frozen Pasta Case Study below.
+Consumers are actively looking for more healthy ready-made food options, and using natural, functional whey protein can help you meet those demands while also extending shelf-life, reducing high fat and artificial ingredients, and improving texture and mouthfeel.
+Learn more about how to incorporate functional whey protein ingredients into your recipes without experiencing many of the common formulation fails that persist with commodity whey proteins in our helpful guide below.